Optimization and Problem Solving of Pandora FMS

 To use MySQL table partitioning, you should also use the multiples tablespaces system described above (innodb_file_per_table).

-MySQL supports table partitioning, which allows very large tables to be distributed into smaller chunks, such as logical subdivisions (see the MySQL manual for details).
+MySQL supports table partitioning, which allows very large tables to be distributed into smaller chunks, such as logical subdivisions (see MySQL manual for details).

 Automatic partitioning